planetarium/libplanet/Docs/articles/design.md

 Libplanet is a network/storage library for [peer-to-peer][P2P] distributed multiplayer games.
-From the perspective of this library's user, it can be similar to a client library of a [PaaS] for games, except that autonomous nodes run by gamers communicate with each other without any authority of the centralized server.
+From the perspective of this library's user, it can be similar to a client library of a [PaaS] for games, except those autonomous nodes run by gamers communicate with each other without any authority of the centralized server.

 Under the hood, because we need to prevent malicious nodes in the network from